August 11, 2020

 Social engineering scams have been going on for years and yet, we continue to fall for them every single day.
-This is due to the overwhelming lack of basic cybersecurity training available to the employees of today’s organizations big and small.
-In an effort to spread awareness of this tactic and fight back, here is a quick and dirty overview of today’s most common and deadly social engineering scams.
-After all, if everyone learns to identify these attacks, avoiding them will be MUCH easier!
+This is due to the overwhelming lack of cybersecurity training available to the employees of organizations big and small.
+In an effort to spread awareness of this tactic and fight back, here is a quick overview of common social engineering scams.

 Quid Pro Quo

 Similar to baiting, quid pro quo involves a hacker requesting the exchange of critical data or login credentials in exchange for a service.
 For example, an end user might receive a phone call from the hacker who, posed as a technology expert, offers free IT assistance or technology improvements in exchange for login credentials.
 Another common example is a hacker, posing as a researcher, asks for access to the company’s network as part of an experiment in exchange for $100.
 If an offer sounds too good to be true, it probably is quid pro quo.

 Piggybacking, also called tailgating, is when an unauthorized person physically follows an authorized person into a restricted corporate area or system.
 One tried-and-true method of piggybacking is when a hacker calls out to an employee to hold a door open for them as they’ve forgotten their ID card.
 Another method involves a person asking an employee to “borrow” his or her laptop for a few minutes, during which the criminal is able to quickly install malicious software.